bertrandkeller/jekyll-geocode/README.md

 I took the [Nominatim](https://nominatim.openstreetmap.org/) open source service from Open Street Map for calling the data.

-The service is very slow (when you have lot of entries) but you can generate files with the cache option.
-Be carefull, ignore this files in your git tracking files !

 ## Example of YAML : _data/members.yml

 ```yaml